SignPath/website/docs/documentation/artifact-configuration.md

 In this case, the Web application will allow selection of multiple artifacts for the _submit signing request_ feature:

 * The user can select multiple files in the artifact browse dialog
-* A ZIP archive will automatically be created (even if only a single file is selected)
+* A ZIP archive named `bundle.zip` will automatically be created (even if only a single file is selected)

 The result will still be provided as a ZIP archive dowload.